Short Guide to the Bats

 IMPORTANCE OF BATS

 Bats are the only native mammals known to occur throughout the region - monkeys, rats, mice, agoutis, and mongoose were all introduced to the island by man.
-In fact, 2 of the 11 species in the area are regional endemics, that is they are not found anywhere else on earth.For this reason alone, these small animals should be protected as an important part of the natural heritage of the Lesser Antilles.
+Several species of bat found in this region are endemics, that is, they are not found anywhere else on earth.
+For this reason alone, these small animals should be protected as an important part of the natural heritage of the Lesser Antilles.
 However, there are several important reasons for conserving bats.

 INSECT CONTROL - Many bats consume huge numbers of insects nightly.
-The free-tailed bats can eat several hundred insects each evening, and though their presence in your home may be an inconvenience, they are not free-loaders, a small colony of bats easily pays their rent by eating thousands of mosquitoes in the neighborhood each evening - free pest-control.
+The free-tailed bats can eat several hundred insects each evening, and though their presence in your home may be an inconvenience, they are not free-loaders.
+A small colony of bats easily pays their rent by eating thousands of mosquitoes in the neighborhood each evening = free pest-control.

 POLLINATION - Fruit production requires pollination of the flowers on the plant/tree in question.
 Many bats feed on flowers/nectar, and in doing so become covered with pollen.
 As they visit the next flower, they transfer this pollen and so pollinate new plants.
-Many trees that are of economical importance to man are pollinated by bats, i.e., calabash, mango, banana, and cashew.
-In fact some trees are pollinated ONLY by bats.
-That is, if the bats become extinct so do the bat-specialized trees.
+Many trees that are of economical importance to humans are pollinated by bats, i.e., calabash, mango, banana, and cashew.
+In fact some trees in the forest are pollinated ONLY by bats.
+That is, if the bats become endangered, so are the bat-specialized trees.
 If these trees are lost, then all the other animals that depended on the trees for food or shelter may also be lost, and some of these animals will also be pollinators or seed dispersers for other tree species, and so on.
 Therefore, the loss of bats from an ecosystem may set-off a devastating cascade of effects throughout the ecosystem - for this reason some bats are called "keystone species", after the keystone that symbolically holds up an entire building.

 (photo K. West)